wahabxvii/vim_motions_are_fun/README.md

 # Vim Is Actually Fun

-I made this file to encourage myself and help my friend learn vim motions.
+I made this repo to encourage myself and help my friends learn vim motions.

 > Tip: type "vim ." in the terminal to open vim file explorer